baijum/service-binding-documentation/docs/exposing-binding-data/intro-expose-binding.md

     service owns Kubernetes resources such as `Service`, `Route`, `ConfigMap` or `Secret` that you can use to detect the binding metadata.

-Service Binding Operator provides the ability to extract the values from the backing service resources and CRDs.
-You can use the following methods to map and extract the binding metadata:
+Service Binding Operator provides the ability to expose the values from the backing service resources and CRDs.
+You can use the following methods to map and expose the binding metadata:

-- Extract a string from a resource
+- Expose a string from a resource
-- Extract an entire ConfigMap or Secret that is referenced from a resource
+- Expose an entire ConfigMap or Secret that is referenced from a resource
-- Extract a specific entry from a ConfigMap or Secret that is referenced from a resource
+- Expose a specific entry from a ConfigMap or Secret that is referenced from a resource
-- Extract entries from a collection of objects, mapping keys and values from entries in a ConfigMap or Secret that is referenced from a resource
+- Expose entries from a collection of objects, mapping keys and values from entries in a ConfigMap or Secret that is referenced from a resource
-- Extract a collection of specific entry values in a resource's collection of objects
+- Expose a collection of specific entry values in a resource's collection of objects
 - Map each value to a specific key
 - Map each value of a collection to a key with generated name